miguelgondu/blog_hugo/content/posts/2026-01-11/loading-experimental-data-using-hive-partitioning.md

 > This blogpost has a code companion.
 [Check it out here!](https://github.com/miguelgondu/code-in-blogposts/tree/main/hive-partitioning-example)

-I learned a trick from [a friend called Oscar](https://github.com/odarbelaeze) recently: if you organize your experiments in a certain way, **you can easily load your results as pandas dataframes**.
+I learned a trick from [a friend called Oscar](https://github.com/odarbelaeze) recently: if you organize your experiments in a certain way, **you can easily load your results as pandas (or polars) dataframes**.
 This is possible through a combination of hive partitioning and [duckdb](https://duckdb.org/docs/stable/data/partitioning/hive_partitioning).

 # Probably your current setup